-Professor Robert Huddart leads the Clinical Academic Radiotherapy team at the ICR, focussing specifically on bladder and testicular cancer.
-He is one of the ICR’s top scientists in the Everyman laboratories and also an Honorary Consultant in Urological Oncology at The Royal Marsden, where he manages and treats patients with urological cancer - cancer that affects the kidney, bladder, prostate, testicles and penis.
+Professor Robert Huddart leads the Clinical Academic Radiotherapy team at The Institute of Cancer Research, London, focusing specifically on bladder and testicular cancer.
+He is one of the ICR’s top scientists in the Everyman laboratories and also an Honorary Consultant in Urological Oncology at The Royal Marsden NHS Foundation Trust, where he manages and treats patients with urological cancer - cancer that affects the kidney, bladder, prostate, testicles and penis.

 Professor Huddart recently retired (after six years) as Chair of the National Cancer Research Institute (NCRI) testicular cancer group, and jointly leads the ICR’s postgraduate course in oncology.
 Most recently, he has qualified for a Postgraduate Certificate in Education from University College, London.

 In the future, Professor Huddart hopes to be involved in “developing new personalised treatments which make a real impact on the outlook of the patients we see each week”.

 Professor Huddart’s life away from work revolves around his wife and three children.
 He also competes regularly for a local badminton club